 The following day, Samen took me to meet with the owner, CEO and CFO of this luxury hotel group, at their Mumbai office.

 Long story short, within two weeks I had the official mandate to sell the hotel.
 A multi-hundred million dollar deal.
-And the following month I was back in Mumbai with members of Abu Dhabi Investment Authority‘s real estate team.
+And the following month I was back in Mumbai with investment officers from Abu Dhabi who worked for the largest investor in the GCC.

 The rest of that story is for another post but I hope you get the message.
 Were it not for the Rickshaw Run, I wouldn’t have travelled to India in early 2010.
 And had I not been in Mumbai when the volcano erupted in Iceland then I’d not have eaten at Leopold’s the night I was asked to sit across the table from Benoy, who later introduced me to Samen, who in turn introduced me to the hotel deal.